 Productivity growth in the public sector is typically framed as improvements in the efficiency of delivering public sector outcomes, such as in health, a major area of government expenditure.
 Improvements in health outcomes in an economy have a relationship with GDP, based on an extensive body of literature.
 Improvements in health outcomes driven by more efficient public sector delivery are expected to generate productivity gains for the economy, e.g. increased workforce participation, reduced private health spending.
-An econometric analysis has been used to estimate the relationship between the government spending on ICT and the delivery of public health outcomes.
+Bloom et. al (2009) has also shown through an error-correction model that while a long-run relationship between health and GDP exists, convergence to the equilibrium is gradual in the short term.3 An econometric analysis has been used to estimate the relationship between the government spending on ICT and the delivery of public health outcomes.
 This relationship is found to be positive, and applied to projections of public sector expenditure on cloud into the future based on IDC forecasts of expenditure.
-The increase in health outcomes attributable to future increases in cloud expenditure (a subset of ICT expenditure) is applied to estimates of the relationship between health outcomes and GDP.
+The increase in health outcomes attributable to future increases in cloud expenditure (a subset of ICT expenditure) is applied to estimates of the short-run relationship between health outcomes and GDP.
 The contribution of Google Cloud to this estimate is apportioned using the projected market share of Google Cloud.
 The equivalent health expenditure required to generate a similar improvement in health outcomes is also estimated.
 Given that this analysis only focuses on productivity gains arising from improvements in health outcomes, this is likely a conservative estimate of the impact of public sector efficiency.